Skip to Content

 Rockhounding for Beginners

-If you are just starting out with this hobby, the information above can be quite overwhelming.
-The good thing is, if you are a beginner, you can often find a seasoned roc hunter to tag along with a learn tips or tricks to help you along the way.
+The information above can be overwhelming if you are just starting out with this hobby.
+The good thing is, if you are a beginner, you can often find a seasoned rock hunter to tag along and learn tips or tricks to help you along the way.

-However, there are some recommendations to follow if you are new at rockhounding.
+However, there are some recommendations to follow if you are new to rockhounding.
 These recommendations will allow you to learn, have fun, and be at minimal risk of dangerous situations.

-• Never go rockhounding alone.
-It’s recommended to go with someone more knowledgeable than you, so you have a teacher and a leader.
+- Never go rockhounding alone.
+Going with someone more knowledgeable than you is recommended so you have a teacher and a leader.

-• Do your research.
-You don’t want to go blindly searching for any rocks, because you may never find anything.
-You want to know the area you are going to, as well as the materials you may find there.
+- Do your research.
+You don’t want to search for rocks because you may never find anything blindly.
+You want to know the area you are going to and the materials you may find there.

-• Don’t be afraid to ask those “silly” questions.
-When it comes to safety, no question is silly if it keeps you alive and not harmed.
+- Don’t be afraid to ask those “silly” questions.
+Regarding safety, no question is silly if it keeps you alive and not harmed.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):